Art History Summer University – applications now open!

-- a better understanding of Art History as a subject, through lectures, seminar discussions and group work;
+- A better understanding of Art History as a subject, through lectures, seminar discussions and group work online

-- the opportunity to meet tutors, museum professionals and current undergraduate students;
+- The opportunity to meet university lecturers, museum professionals and current undergraduate students

-Students who participate will be eligible to attend a Progression Day at The Courtauld during Autumn Term 2017.
+Students who participate will be eligible to attend a series of online Study Skills Workshops delivered by The Courtauld during autumn term 2021.

 Watch this video to hear what three students have to say about their experience of attending The Courtauld’s Art History Summer University: